Network Working Group R. Raymond

 understanding of the universal format to be able to translate it

-into other alternative signaling formats.
+into other alternatives.

-multitude of outputted flavors, on various platforms, and from
+format by various browsers, on various platforms, and from

 version to version and despite the inability to easily predict

-or detect the variants.
+or detect the variations.

 need to manipulate any defined universal format rather than